animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The euphoria was turning into grey cloud and fog.
 I was in cognitive decline by the second psychiatrist.
 Then, after I was discharged, more cognitive decline and anxiety, excruciating anxiety and [a constant rightward spinning sensation](https://www.reddit.com/r/kundalini/comments/h8n3ve/lopsided_and_slanted_kundalini_sensations/) that persisted for more than a year.

 The "flying colors" had faded.
 It was Dorothy in reverse.
-The psychiatric unit was the "Wonderful Land of Oz," with me colorfully drunk on the magic benzos they were giving me at threatened risk of court order, and by the third click of the third "healer," the tornado had begun.
+If the psychiatric unit was the "Wonderful Land of Oz," with me colorfully drunk on the magic benzos they were giving me at threatened risk of court order, then by the third click of the third "healer," the tornado had begun.

 The third psychiatrist, the outpatient doctor, also University of Rochester, was categorically, unallegorically bad.
 If there could be a DSM-5 definition for bad, it should just be a picture of him.